PrasanthCYanamandala/Conagra-meat-substitute/README.md

-# Conagra Brands Market Analysis – BUAN 6337.003
+# Conagra Brands Market Analysis

-This repository contains an in-depth data analytics project conducted by Group 6 for the BUAN 6337.003 course.
+This repository contains an in-depth data analytics project for **Predictive Anlaytics** course.
 The project focuses on **Conagra Brands**, specifically their **Gardein** product line in the U.S. frozen meat substitutes market.

 ## 📊 Project Summary